 Residents acquainted with the history of downtown remember this as the site of the Senator Hotel, conveniently located across High Street from the former city hall.
 The photograph above is taken here.
 A closer view shows the early excavations in the bus lanes.

-A walk following the fence around the property might begin south of this location on High Street where the you see the five-story office building behind the clock.
+At the time of the closure, a walk following the fence around the property might begin south of this location on High Street where the you see the five-story office building behind the clock.
 Cross the street to see public art work has been placed in front of this Marion County Business Services Building.
-Turning onto Court Street, you pass the Chinese restaurant which was forced to close.
+Turning onto Court Street, you pass the Chinese restaurant that was forced to close.
 Next you see the doors of the Marion County/Transit District office entrance.
 Looking back to the west, you see the historic Grand Theater.
-Turning north at Church Street you will see the office building on the left and pass the central structure which continues through the parking bays from the clock tower on High Street.
-As you complete the walk on Chemeketa Street, signs are posted to prohibit crossing the fence.
+Turning north at Church Street you will see the office building on the left and pass the central structure that continues through the parking bays from the clock tower on High Street.
+As you completed the walk on Chemeketa Street, signs were posted to prohibit crossing the fence.

-The loss of the property for public and county use has had a negative effect on more than the one business that was on the site itself.
-However, the reclamation of Courthouse Square, if indeed possible, seems to be uncertain ~ and certainly in an unknown future.
+The loss of the property for public and county use had a negative effect on more than the one business that was on the site itself.
+However, the reclamation of Courthouse Square was completed in 2014 and the complex is again in use for bus transportation and county offices.

 Other Local Events

-- The economic downturn effects downtown housing: many new condos remain vacant.
+• The economic downturn effects downtown housing: many new condos remain vacant.
 Plans for development of Boise property also stalls.
+Access to the riverfront section of this new Pringle Square development is handicapped by the railroad tracks that run though the property.

 8 comments: